JimmyIsmael/SpringBootTools/SpringJPA-FileDownloadingExample - PDF/README.md

 # How to create a PDF and download it from Spring Controller.

-This project will give an example of how to create a PDF file and download it from your spring controller.
+This project will give you an example of how to create a PDF file and download it from your spring controller.

 ## What you need to run this project?